 Councilman Fowler has been a leader on Northland issues, attracting families and businesses to the Northland through these accomplishments:

 - Help broker a deal to bring a new Costco north of the River

 - Create the Platte Purchase Redevelopment District, which pays for and maintains new roads, flood control, and new trail system around Costco and the coming middle and high schools

 - Direct funding to manage storm water issues in the East Fork Line Creek area

-- Build police station and courtroom in the 2nd district
+- Build curbs and sidewalks throughout the 2nd District

 With the development of these business arenas, it is important that the city partner with its educational institutions to prepare the next generation to compete and fill those high-tech positions.

 It is also necessary to improve public transportation in the Northland with better roads, improved bridges and better access to multiple forms of transportation.

 If re-elected, I will continue to work closely with the KCATA to ensure public transportation options better connect the Northland with the rest of Kansas City.

 If re-elected, building, protecting and revitalizing our neighborhoods will continue to be one of my highest priorities as strong and safe neighborhoods are the foundation of our great city.